enkidevs/curriculum/ai/machine-learning/learn-by-chasing-a-reward/reinforcement-learning-example.md

 A real-world example of reinforcement learning is your social media feed.

-Each time you like an Instagram post, watch a TikTok video, or retweet a Tweet, you’re effectively rewarding the algorithm to serve you more of that kind of content.
+Each time you like an Instagram post, watch a TikTok video, or retweet a Tweet, you're effectively rewarding the algorithm to serve you more of that kind of content.

 Similarly, each time you dislike a post, skip a video, or report a tweet, you're "punishing" the algorithm to stop serving you such content.